6 Meeting Minutes Examples + Free Templates

 Disadvantages include:

-- They look unprofessional.
-A plain text form of meeting minutes is very informal – and not necessarily in a good way, because a basic agenda and simple formatting is so easy these days, with so many free apps available, and so many excellent free templates available.
+• They look unprofessional.
+A plain text form of meeting minutes is very informal — and not necessarily in a good way.
+A basic meeting agenda with simple formatting is so easy to put together with ample free apps and templates.

-- They’re hard to read.
-Formatting, fonts, design and templates exist for a very good business reason.
-They make information easier to read and absorb.
+• They’re hard to read.
 When meeting minutes are left unformatted, they’re harder to read.
 Everything is one big mass of text, even if it’s broken up into short paragraphs and sentences.

-- They might be too easy to access for the wrong people.
-Again, unformatted meeting minutes often get short shrift in access management, resulting in blunt-instrument access controls.
+• They might be too easy to access for the wrong people.
+Again, unformatted meeting minutes often aren't created securely.
 Are they in simple Google Docs set to “Anyone with the Link Can Access”?
-It happens far too often.
-And it’s not professional or secure.

-- The notes are unfocused.
-The chain of causation is clear.
+• The notes are unfocused.
 Meetings without agendas are unfocused.
-That means the person trying to take notes doesn’t know what to focus on, and the conversation veers into multiple directions anyway.
-So the notes are going to be unfocused.
-They’ll reflect the ongoing lack of focus in meetings.
-And they are a link in the chain – they are part of the cause of that lack of focus.
+That means the person trying to take notes doesn’t know what to focus on, and the conversation veers into multiple directions.
+The meeting notes will reflect the ongoing lack of focus in meetings.

-Which means they are also the cure to the lack of focus.
-Formatted meeting minutes, based on a professionally formatted agenda template, can introduce a high degree of order into a business meeting, and especially over a series of meetings.
+Formatted meeting minutes, using a professional agenda template and more formal language, can introduce a higher degree of order into a business meeting.
 You can bring a significant amount of focus into regular meetings just by regularly creating a formatted agenda.

 Scroll down to see some examples of professionally formatted, free meeting agendas, which you can download and use right now.